 Accepting the impact of these circumstances can help you prioritize what matters most.
 Examples of managing holiday expectations include:

-• Accepting your feelings: It is entirely understandable to feel more blue than jolly if you’re fighting cancer over the holidays.
-Chemotherapy side effects would fill anyone with more nausea than joy.
+- Accepting your feelings: It is entirely understandable to feel more blue than jolly if you’re fighting cancer over the holidays.
 Give yourself the freedom to simply feel what you feel.
 If that means being angry, tired or just sad, that’s alright.
 Your feelings are valid, and you don’t need to police them because of the holidays.

-• Embracing the messy and imperfect: Prioritizing your physical and mental health often means other things may not be at the top of the to-do list.
-You may not put up the usual decorations or bake someone’s favorite pie.
-You might be too tired to dig out your favorite ugly sweater from the attic.
+- Embracing the messy and imperfect: Prioritizing your physical and mental health often means other things may not be at the top of the to-do list.
+You may not put up the usual decorations or be able to bake someone’s favorite pie.
 But you can still spend your time the way you choose, with beloved people, pets or holiday movies.

-• Saying “no” freely and without guilt: Between treatment appointments and holiday events, calendars can fill up quickly.
-But cancer-related fatigue can leave patients with limited physical and social bandwidth.
+- Saying “no” freely and without guilt: Between treatment appointments and holiday events, calendars can fill up quickly.
+Cancer-related fatigue can leave patients with limited physical and social bandwidth.
 Declining less important events lets you reserve your energy for the things you care about.
-This may mean only attending one or two events throughout the season, and that’s fine.
+This may mean only attending 1 or 2 events throughout the season, and that’s fine.
 Reserving your strength for treatment and recovery is a healthy choice that requires no apologies.

 Cancer patients may find some of these suggestions tough to put into action.
 It may be easier to do with the help of a trusted friend or family member.